fanfani/geoip-reverse/README.md

 # geoip-reverse

-l4m3r tools to get public ip addresses associated to a given place.
-Think of it as a reverse geocoder for IP addresses.
+l4m3r tools to get public IP addresses associated to a given place.
+Think of it as a reverse geocoder for IP.

 list-ips-by.sh